We've Won Over £90 Million For Our Clients

 When your solicitor works on your case under a CFA, you typically won’t be expected to meet any upfront or ongoing costs towards their services.
 However, if the outcome of your claim is positive, your solicitor will subtract a success fee from your award.
 The amount that can be taken is a legally limited percentage.
 Should your claim not have a successful outcome, you won’t be expected to pay this fee.

-If you would like to talk about injuries you suffered in an accident at a petrol station and to find out if you are eligible for compensation, speak to one of the advisors from the Legal Expert team.
+If you would like to talk about injuries you suffered and to find out if you are eligible for compensation, speak to one of the advisors from the Legal Expert team.
 If it seems like you have a feasible case, you could be connected with one of our solicitors.

 Helpful Links On Claiming For An Accident At A Petrol Station